Watch a video about Nico to see how he thrived at the SIELC:

 Success in kindergarten is particularly important for children with special needs.
 Laying a solid foundation gives them the best possible chance to thrive, meet their full potential, and eventually become contributing members of society.
 It also sets the tone for the rest of their education.

 To address these needs, we operate two schools.
-Our Bronx Early Learning Center (BELC) in the South Bronx and Staten Island Early Learning Center (SIELC) in Tottenville are model programs that prepare 3-5-year-olds, many with significant developmental delays, for success in kindergarten and beyond.
+Our Bronx Early Learning Center (BELC) in the Bronx and Staten Island Early Learning Center (SIELC) in Tottenville are model programs that prepare 3-5-year-olds, many with significant developmental delays, for success in kindergarten and beyond.

 Some of the students in our schools live with cognitive and language impairments, social and emotional difficulties, and/or sensory and motor problems.
 In some classes, children with developmental delays learn in classrooms alongside their typically developing peers.
 Instructional and therapeutic services are provided by certified professionals, including on-site social workers and special educators, as well as speech, physical, and occupational therapists.
 Further ensuring that our children are receiving a quality education, both learning centers are accredited by the National Association for the Education of Young Children.

 Teachers encourage the involvement of parents and caregivers and offer support groups, individual counseling, educational workshops on behavior management, health and hygiene issues, language development, fine-motor development, and information on parental rights and advocacy.
-In both schools, skilled and talented professionals routinely review and adjust the students' Individualized Education Plans.
+In both schools, skilled and talented professionals routinely review and adjust the students' Individualized Education Plans (IEPs).

 Both early learning centers are New York State Education Department (NYSED) approved preschool special education programs.
 Program approval allows us to provide multidisciplinary evaluations to children who may have developmental concerns.
 Depending on the child's needs, evaluations may include: